The Sage Hill Writing Experience is 25 and then some!

 The Saskatchewan summer writing program celebrated its 20th anniversary this summer with a party and a visit by Richard Ford, the Pulitzer Prize-winning American author with more than a passing interest in Saskatchewan.

-Sage Hill may be 20 years old, but its roots go back almost 60 years, in an unbroken thread.
+Sage Hill may be over 25 years old, but its roots go back almost 60 years, in an unbroken thread.

 Sage Hill wasn’t born in a vacuum – indeed, it rose out of the ashes of the late and sadly lamented Saskatchewan Summer School of the Arts at Fort San, and followed a tradition of summer writing workshops that dates back to 1952.